ElliottTradeLaboratory/DQN/README.md

 ## Installation Overview

 * The installation requires Linux.<br>
 * Strongly recommended use GPU.
-Because it takes about 2~3 days to learn 5 million steps even when running on the GTX1080ti.
+Because it takes about 2~3 days to training 5 million steps even if running on the GTX1080ti.

 ## Installation instructions